 My Go-to Activity When Motherhood Get Crazy: Motherhood cannot be described in one word.
 To me, it is both extremes, from the best and most amazing honor to the lowest most tiring job on earth.
 It all depends on the day.
 When I am stuck at home and feeling overwhelmed, it always is liberating for me to cut my own hair.
 I have no training!!
 Um, I’m not good at following step-by-step YouTube videos…and I have been advised by my cosmetologist-trained friend and salon people not to cut my hair several times.
 BUT I stillllll do it!!
 It helps me feel in control (since there are few things I can control now in life).
 Try it.=) You might get addicted.

-The fact is when my peers ask me what I do, the response is often, “Oh… that must be so depressing” or “that must be so hard!”
+Why did I Start Blogging?: When my peers ask me what I do, the response is often, “Oh… that must be so depressing” or “that must be so hard!”
 And that is how my blog started.
-With hopes of winning peers and others over.
+With hopes of winning peers over.
 In reading my posts, my hope is that you would start to see the beauty, joy and honor it is to be able to love, serve and befriend the older people around you.
 Life is such a gift and I believe there is no time to be wasting.

 What are Some of my Favorite Posts?: Oh, so nice of you to ask!
 Well, since you mentioned it, here are some posts worth checking out.